laperkins2/css-project-jan-2024la/README.md

 ## About

-This is a website about..
+This is a website about Louis Perkins

 It will contain a variety of HTML tags and CSS rules.

 ## Built With